mfoltz/KinThrone/README.md

 ## Features

-- Send servants on missions in style from the the Throne of Darkness.
+- Send servants on missions in style from the Throne of Darkness.
 No configuration required.